AleksiSalminen/ImageLinker/README.md

 # Slide Linker
-Program to create presentations of slides linked to other slides
+Program to create presentations of slides linked to other slides.

+Also used this project for one of my programming course's project work.

 ## Used Tools
 The application was developed using React, Material-UI, and Redux Thunk.